-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information CI eaner Transp ort consumer behaviour via surcharges for vehicles that are not ULEZ - compliant.
-Conduct a feasibility assessment on road user charging by 2030.
-We will explore the feasibility of Clean Air Neighbourhood trials, where We will consult and engage on the possibility of introducing traffic restriction proposals in local neighbourhoods.
+Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information CI eaner Transp Ort 1 1 Ensure a minimum of five H&F Primary Schools receive GLA funding for indoor air quality filters.
 We will take all necessary actions and fully support proposals to expediate geofencing and bus fleet electrification in areas of poor air quality and high congestion.
-We will support e-cargo bike delivery and options for zero exhaust emission deliveries such as Walking Freight (Electrically Assisted) carriage Trolleys and encourage freight consolidation to reduce trips due to freight movements. there is resident support.
-Ensure schools receive GLA funding for

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information CI eaner Transp ort indoor air quality filters.
-The Council aims to roll out a minimum of 500 cycle hangers across the borough over the next three years.
-This target will then be subject to review in 2027.
+We will support e-cargo bike delivery and options for zero exhaust emission deliveries such as Walking Freight (Electrically Assisted) carriage Trolleys and encourage freight consolidation to reduce trips due to freight movements.
+1 1 ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Me onitoring and Othe r Core Sta itut ory Di uties 39 Maintaining and where possible expanding air quality monitoring networks AQ Normal Busines s 2 V V √ This is ongoing and Targets: Maintain the current level In 2022 there were two continuous air quality monitoring stations Shepherds Bush Green (HF4) and Hammersmith Town Centre (HF5) measuring

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information M onitoring and Othe r Core e Sta itut ory Di uties 39 Maintaining and where possible expanding air quality monitoring networks and fulfilling other statutory duties.
-Undertaking an air pollution audit, similar to a carbon footprinting report, for the council, and updating this annually.
-Normal Busines s 2 This is ongoing and reported annually the current level of monitoring in the borough.
-Achieve over The number of non-automatic Nitrogen Dioxide tube monitoring network has expanded from 15 locations in 2016 to 60 locations in 2023.
-In 2022 there were two continuous air quality monitoring stations Shepherds Bush Green (HF4) and Hammersmith Town Centre (HF5) measuring nitrogen dioxide and particulate pollution continuously 24 hours a day Shepherds Bush (HF4) was upgraded in 2021 to include new PM10 and PM2.5 monitors.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information M onitoring and Othe r Cor e Sta itut ory Dı uties and fulfilling other statutory duties.
+Undertaking an air pollution audit, similar to a carbon footprinting report, for the council, and updating this annually. reported annually at automatic monitoring sites.
+Complete Annual Status Reports nitrogen dioxide and particulate pollution continuously 24 hours a day Shepherds Bush (HF4) was upgraded in 2021 to include new PM10 and PM2.5 monitors.
 In 2023 as part of the Clean Air Neighbourhood programme, four new Air Quality Monitoring stations have been installed at Fulham Town Centre (HF6), Riverwalk (HF7), Wormwood Scrubs (HF8), and Sands End (HF9).
-These all include reference compliant equipment that monitor and measure the air pollutants Nitrogen Dioxide
+These all include reference compliant equipment that monitor and measure the air pollutants Nitrogen Dioxide (NO 2), Particulates (PM {2.5} , PM 10) and Ozone (O 3).

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Mo Monitoring and Other Core Statutory Duties M onitoring and Othe r Core Sta atut ory Du uties (NO 2), Particulates (PM {2.5} , PM 10) and Ozone (O 3).
 H & F in 2023 have six PM2.5 monitoring locations compared to zero in 2018.
 The council is supportive of the use of Air Quality sensors to monitor air quality in the borough.
-Sensors will monitor air quality as part of the Clean Air Neighbourhood programme.
+Sensors will monitor air quality as part of the Clean

+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Mo onitoring and Othe r Core e Sta atut ory Dı uties Air Neighbourhood programme.
 Vortex Air Quality sensors were placed in 500 locations across the borough as part of the programme.
-A total of 57 Breathe London Air Quality sensors have been installed across the borough, during 2021 and 2023.
-47 of these sensors have been installed near school entrances, including nurseries, primary and secondary schools.
+A total of 60 H& F funded Breathe London Air Quality sensors that monitor and measure the air pollutants Nitrogen Dioxide (NO 2), Particulates (PM {2.5} ,) have been installed across the borough, between 2022 to2025.
+48 of these sensors have been installed near school entrances, including nurseries, primary and secondary schools.
 These air quality sensors are powered by solar panels.
+The Air Pollution Footprint Tool has been produced by Ricardo and the Clean Air Fund and is a free tool for organisations to track their air quality emissions.